 Here are some of our top tips for finding a job in the fashion industry:

 - Be focused – Where do you want your career to take you?
 What job do you want to be doing?
-‘I want to work in the fashion industry’ will not give you the direction you need to succeed.
+‘I want to work in the fashion industry’ isn’t enough to give you a clear direction.

 - Be persistent – This industry is extremely competitive and rejections are natural.
 Most importantly, don’t take them to heart and keep at it.
 Because good careers never go out of fashion…